defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/45-implant-setup.md

 - https://github.com/BishopFox/sliver/wiki/Getting-Started
 - https://github.com/BishopFox/sliver/releases

 Download the latest release and put in your `$PATH`.
-We should already have our dependencies installed when we setup the infrastructure.
+We should already have our dependencies installed when we set up the infrastructure.

 ```bash
 mkdir ~/bin